napassornsp/ML_A1_Napassorn/README.md

 5. Access the website:

     Open http://localhost:600 in your web browser to view the locally hosted website.

-## Project Components

-- **app/**: This folder contains all web application files, including the main Python script `app.py`, `templates/`, and `static/`.
-- **code/**: Contains the `Napassorn_A1.ipynb` file that details the modeling process.
-- **model/**: This directory includes the machine learning model files necessary for predictions.
-- **Dockerfile**:  Contains commands for Docker to build the application environment.
-- **requirements.txt**: A list of Python libraries required for the application to function correctly.
-- **README.md**: he file you're currently reading that provides detailed project information.

 ## Visual Guide to Using the Car Price Predictor